jssoyoung/Pokemon_Search_App/README.md

 # Pokemon_Search_App

+## Description

-Code for the pokemon search app on freeCodeCamp
+This is the code for the pokemon search app on freeCodeCamp.

+## Installation

+No installation required

+## Credits

+freeCodeCamp.com

+## License

+Please refer to the LICENSE in the repo.